wkrause1/sweet-savory-website/README.md

 # sweet-savory-website
 A website being developed by Radford University students for the local business in Radford, Sweet and Savory Donuts and Bagels.

+# Project Goals
+Develop a simplistic website for Sweet and Savory Donuts and Bagels.

 # Requirements
 - Docker and Docker-Compose